 EnumProcessModules, divide the resulting value in

 the lpcbNeeded parameter by

-The EnumProcessModules function does not retrieve handles for modules that were loaded with the LOAD_LIBRARY_AS_DATAFILE flag.
+The EnumProcessModules function does not retrieve handles for modules that were loaded with the LOAD_LIBRARY_AS_DATAFILE or similar flags.
 For more information, see LoadLibraryEx.

 Do not call CloseHandle on any of the handles returned by this function.
 The information comes from a snapshot, so there are no resources to be freed.